farmOS/farmOS/docs/workflows/tree-inventory-data-entry.md

 ### Step 6: Link individual trees (optional)

 Create individual Tree assets only for trees that need individual tracking (a dead tree, a grafted variant, a sensor-mounted specimen).
 On each Tree asset, set the **Tree Planting** field to point back to this planting.

-The planting page will then show a "Trees in this Planting" list of all linked trees.
+A "Trees in this Planting" Drupal View is installed (`tree_planting_trees`).
+It can be placed as a block on the Tree Planting asset page via Drupal's Structure → Block Layout UI — the block is not auto-placed in v1.

 You do not need to create individual Tree assets for every tree in a batch — the planting itself is the record.